Ameloblastoma of the Oral Cavity (Oral Cancer Originating from Cells of the Tooth Anlage) in Dogs

 - Injuries or previous dental problems may also increase the risk.

-- Ameloblastoma occurs preferentially in middle-aged to older dogs, with a slightly increased incidenceIncidence refers to the number of new cases of a disease or condition that occur within a specific time period in a specific population group.
+- Ameloblastoma occurs preferentially in middle-aged to older dogs, with a slightly higher incidenceIncidence refers to the number of new cases of a disease or condition that occur within a specific time period in a specific population group.
 It provides information about the risk of contracting the disease. in brachycephalic breeds.
 It shows no gender predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
 In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases..

 Symptoms